rails-assets/angular-semver-sort/README.md

 ## Credits

-The filter is **includes** the browser build of [node-semver](https://github.com/isaacs/node-semver), the BSD-licensed semver parser created by Isaac Z. Schlueter.
+The filter **includes** the browser build of [node-semver](https://github.com/isaacs/node-semver), the BSD-licensed semver parser created by Isaac Z. Schlueter.

 Made for [Rails Assets](https://rails-assets.org).